 As a business we are determined to reduce our Gender Pay Gap.
-I am pleased that, despite the global pandemic and the associated financial challenges, we have achieved an increase in the number of women in the industry and that more females are considering construction as an industry of choice.
+We are pleased that, despite the global pandemic and the associated financial challenges, we have achieved an increase in the number of women in the industry and that more females are considering construction as an industry of choice.

 We still believe the key element to improving the Gender Pay Gap is through the increased recruitment of more females into the construction sector as a whole.
 At Lindum we continually assess what we offer from a female perspective to identify flexible packages that match the needs of women in employment.

-I recognise that Lindum Group, along with the construction industry as a whole, continues to be a male dominated environment, however I am proud to be part of a forward-thinking and inclusive business that continues to make positive steps towards recognising and challenging gender stereotypes.
+We recognise that Lindum Group, along with the construction industry as a whole, continues to be a male dominated environment, however we are a forward-thinking and inclusive business that continues to make positive steps towards recognising and challenging gender stereotypes.

-I am confident that we can continue to deliver on our people plan, ensuring Lindum remains one of the top employers in the region.
+We are confident that we can continue to deliver on our people plan, ensuring Lindum remains one of the top employers in the region.